 How Will You Promote Content?

 You might want to set aside some funds for a PPC campaign.
-Pay-per-click ads can market your content on search engines, social media, and even other websites.
+Pay-per-click ads can market your post on search engines, social media, and even other websites.
 Other than that, email marketing is yet another option you have available to you.

 Start with SEO Research